mongodb/docs-kotlin-sync/REVIEWING.md

-# Pull Request Reviewing Guidelines for Golang Driver Documentation
+# Pull Request Reviewing Guidelines for Kotlin Sync Driver Documentation

 Contributions to the set of documents in this repository can receive reviews from one or both of the following types of reviews: